 EMLC Academy Trust has a team of Trustees whose combined skills offer a wealth of experience and contacts to support EMLC Academy Trust in its activities.
 All Trustees annually complete the declaration of individual Trustees’ interests.
 The full list register of interests can be viewed here:

-Chair of EMLC Academy Trust Strategic Board
+Chair and EMLC Academy Trust Director

 Kevin is a former teacher in London, has worked in various roles in London local authorities and was an Adviser to the Teacher Training Agency on Teacher Standards and CPD.
 He is a former Chief Adviser in Birmingham, Director of Children’s Services in Solihull and Chief Executive in both Luton and Haringey local authorities.
 In those roles he has made an outstanding contribution to education and local government.